Ancient Rome and the Formation of Countries:

-In Middle School, the Learning Specialist and Literacy Specialist work with students individually and in small groups within various classroom settings.
-They consult regularly with the classroom teachers to coordinate strategies that take into account students’ specific learning styles.
+In Middle School, the Learning Specialist works with students individually and in small groups within various classroom settings.
+The learning specialist consults regularly with the classroom teachers to coordinate strategies that take into account students’ specific learning styles.

 Opportunity Period allows students to self-select into an activity of choice during the school day.
-Recent options include Far Brook’s Upper School Orchestra, Green Team (leading the community in environmentally sustainable practices), book club, School newspaper, art, chess, and knitting.
+Recent options include Far Brook’s Upper School Orchestra, Lower School Storytellers, Far Brook Field Caretakers, knitting, chess, and math art.

-Community Groups: In the Fifth and Sixth Grades, Community groups form to provide an opportunity for small group conversations across the grade levels.
-Students explore how community connects us to one another through a variety of relationships.
-Both as an individual and a collective group students have influence as helpers and leaders in their class, the Middle School, the Far Brook community, and beyond.
+Community Groups: In the Fifth and Sixth Grades, Community groups provide an opportunity for small group conversations across the grade levels.
+Discussions focus on identity, community and a broad range of social justice topics.
+Students engage in conversations about what community means and what it means to be active and engaged community members.
+In their small groups, students design and take ownership of a service learning project and a Far Brook community project.
+Both as an individual and a collective group, students recognize they have influence as helpers and leaders in their class, the Middle School, the Far Brook community, and beyond.